 A bold geometric pattern is paired with classic french fixtures in this chic Saint-Germain-des-Prés apartment.
 The mix of classic and modern fixtures helps to avoid a stark contrast from the modern tiled floor and traditional wall paneling.
 Perfection.

-This bathroom offers up double the impact by mixing two patterned tiles, which works because the tiles are both geometric, yet very different and occupy different zones in the space.
+This final bathroom offers up double the impact by mixing two patterned tiles, which works because the tiles are both geometric, yet very different and occupy different zones in the space.